 Olive learned from Cadence that the Romano Family and the Foxmans were working with Ophiuchus to find out exactly what else Verga had been shipping for ELPIS.
 Ricardo and the Foxmans had also rented out Matilda and her crew’s services.
 They were delivery men again, although they now transported conductor parts from facility to facility instead of whole conductors to civilians.
 It was stupid, Olive had thought, for them all to end up right back where they started.

-“That’s how the city works,” Cadence answered with a shrug as she attended the party celebrating the new partnership.
+“That’s how the city works,” Cadence had answered with a shrug as she’d attended the party celebrating the new partnership.
 “They had nowhere else to go anyways.
 Rinse and repeat.”

 In the middle of a toast at the aforementioned party, Francis had coyly offered to Cadence a packet of normal cigarettes and a bottle of wine.
 But after casting a glance in Olive’s direction, Cadence accepted only the wine.

 Werner appeared to be ending on a slightly more positive note.
 After extensive interviews from Ophiuchian Agents and Capricornian officials, it was decided that Werner acted appropriately in the situation regarding Ersatz and ELPIS and that he was uninvolved with Ersatz’s plan.
-A statement by the Aquarian Captain Dunya Kramer also proved his and his division’s innocence.
-The Capricornian government was ruled to be involved in the ELPIS machinations as well.
+A statement by the Aquarian Captain Dunya Kramar also proved his and his division’s innocence.
+The official Capricornian government was ruled to be un-involved in the ELPIS machinations as well.

 The Ophiuchians also mediated the border conflict, and it was resolved with the vitae reservoir being declared as belonging within Capricornian borders.
-There were reparations to be made on both sides.
-Gilbert had derised the swiftness of it all and had something akin to “if it was solved that easily then why fight over it to begin with” to which Olive couldn’t help but agree.
+There were reparations to be made on both sides leading Gilbert to deride the swiftness of it all with a, “If it was solved that easily then why fight over it to begin with ?”—to which Olive couldn’t help but agree.